 The Deepwater Horizon incident is a well-known example of a large volume oil release (210,000,000 gallons) that had considerable impact on the marine and coastal environment and significant costs for the response and economic fallout.
+Lesser known are small volume spills (typically a few gallons that include natural, industrial, and recreational sources) that are regularly reported and archived by the EPA's National Response Center (NRC).
+For example, there were 30 smaller incidents reported between New Orleans and Mobile Bay in the month of July, 20161.
 For relatively small spills, the response is heavily dependent on being able to locate the spill based on sporadic, sometimes non-specific reports, and to determine its size.
-With larger spills, a coordinated response team may be continually on site, but recovery operations are usually limited to day light hours and require updates on the spill location in the morning before recovery operations can begin, often causing hours of delay in oil recovery or mitigation.
+With larger spills, a coordinated response team may be continually on site, but recovery operations can begin, often causing hours of delay in oil recovery or mitigation.
 While infrared imaging is used in some cases, the thermal contrast between the oil and the water background is typically small and is further confounded by wave action.
-In all cases, the ability for personnel to quickly and easily detect oil on water is clearly needed for an appropriate, consistent, and cost-effective response.
+In all cases, the ability for personnel to quickly and easily detect oil on water is clearly needed for an appropriate, consistent, and cost effective response.
 The potential to automatically perform the same function could be a boon for oil responders and provide the opportunity for regular monitoring around drilling operations and facilities, transfer points, ports and harbors.

 For many years, Polaris Sensor Technologies, Inc. has been developing imaging polarimetric sensors across the optical spectrum.
-With partial support from ExxonMobil Upstream Research Company (EMURC), we recently had opportunities to test infrared polarimeter Pyxis® at Ohmsett, the National Oil Spill Response Research & Renewable Energy Test Facility in northeast New Jersey in July of 2016 and October of 2017.
+In 2015, an oil pipeline in the vicinity of Santa Barbara, CA ruptured resulting in a spill into the Santa Barbara channel.
+An aerial survey of the oil spill with a Polaris infrared polarimeter resulted in significant improvement of oil detection over conventional thermal cameras even after cleanup efforts were conducted.
+With partial support from ExxonMobil Upstream Research Company (EMURC), we subsequently had the opportunity to test an infrared polarimeter at Ohmsett, the National Oil Spill Response Research & Renewable Energy Test Facility in northeast New Jersey.
 This test facility (Figure 1), maintained and operated by the U.S. Department of Interior's Bureau of Safety and Environmental Enforcement (BSEE), provides independent, objective performance testing of oil spill response equipment on a large scale and in as realistic environment as possible.
-At these tests, a Polaris Pyxis LWIR 640 infrared imaging polarimeter recorded a number of controlled spills to test its detection performance as a function of time of day and angle, oil type and thickness, and of the evolution and motion of several oil types in both flat water and in waves.
+At this test, a Polaris Pyxis[®] LWIR 640 infrared imaging polarimeter recorded a number of controlled spills to test its detection performance as a function of time of day and angle, oil type and thickness, and of the evolution and motion of several oil types in both flat water and in waves.
 In all cases, the infrared (IR) polarimetric data showed superior detection over that of thermal IR alone and enabled detection of even small amounts of oil on water throughout the night and in situations when the thermal imagery showed no contrast.
-The 2016 test was reported on previously1; the 2017 test will be described here